Healthdirect Free Australian health advice you can count on.

 • people who work outdoors or in hot and poorly ventilated areas

-• people who are not accustomed to the heat, for example, overseas visitors
+• people who are not accustomed to the heat, such as overseas visitors

 How can I stay well during hot weather?